Vman45/PiHole-Installation-Tutorial/README.md

 - **Modern**: blocks ads over both IPv4 and IPv6
 - **Free**: open source software which helps ensure _you_ are the sole person in control of your privacy

+## Buying a Raspberry Pi
+You can buy a Raspberry Pi 3 through the official store linked [here](https://raspberry.piaustralia.com.au/raspberry-pi-3-model-b).

 ## Setting Up
-*Should also work for any version of the Ubuntu Server builds* Visit the [ubuntu downloads page](https://www.ubuntu.com/download/iot/raspberry-pi-2-3) and follow the instructions.
+*Should also work for any version of the Ubuntu Server builds*

+Visit the [ubuntu downloads page](https://www.ubuntu.com/download/iot/raspberry-pi-2-3) and follow the instructions.
 - Make sure your downloaded file is a `.img` or `.img.xz` (latter needs to be extracted using 7zip or alternative)
 - Download [Win32 Disk Imager](https://sourceforge.net/projects/win32diskimager/files/latest/download) or another flashing software of your choice